Performance, Dartington Hall (2003),

-Life Sentences, 2003, film version 2013, CAZ’s Dublin Square Eyes https://vimeo.com/68946188
+Film version 2013, CAZ’s Dublin Square Eyes or online: https://vimeo.com/68946188

-Short actions performed over the course of a day in a large space.
-Possible sentences:Actions speak louder than words; What the mother sings to the cradle goes all the way down to the grave; A stitch in time saves nine; Necessity is the mother of invention;It’s no use crying over spilt milk;Time is a great teacher but unfortunately it kills all its pupils;Defenceless as babies are, they have their mothers at their command; A rod for your own back;The precursor of the mirror is mother’s face; The pot calling the kettle black
+Short actions performed over the course of a day were :Actions speak louder than words; What the mother sings to the cradle goes all the way down to the grave; A stitch in time saves nine; Necessity is the mother of invention;It’s no use crying over spilt milk;Time is a great teacher but unfortunately it kills all its pupils;Defenceless as babies are, they have their mothers at their command;The precursor of the mirror is mother’s face; The pot calling the kettle black.